Unirep/Unirep/packages/docs/versioned_docs/version-1.0.1/introduction.md

 ---
-description: Introduction to Unirep protocol
+Title: 🧩 Introduction
 ---

 # 🧩 Introduction

 ## How does the Unirep protocol work?

-There are two different actors in the Unirep protocol: [users and attesters](broken-reference)
+There are two different actors in the Unirep protocol: [users and attesters](protocol/glossary/users-and-attesters.md)

 * **Users** can receive and spend [**reputation**](protocol/glossary/reputation.md), prove their reputation, and use temporary identities called [**epoch keys**](protocol/glossary/epoch-key.md) to interact with other people.
 Users can generate a set of new epoch keys every [**epoch**](protocol/glossary/epoch.md) (in this case, 7 days).
 In a way, the user gets a completely new identities every epoch which preserves their privacy.
 * **Attesters** represent users to give reputation to an epoch key.
 Attester IDs are public and unchangeable so users can always prove that the reputation is from the attester.